Quantum chaos and disorder:

 The physics of topological phases of matter has become one of the most exciting fields of modern physics.
 Our group explores the properties of topological quantum matter under the real life condition that translational invariance is broken by material imperfections and disorder.
 How can we understand the robustness of topology in disordered systems?
 Topological invariants are routinely computed with reference to crystal momenta — how do we describe them if translational invariance is absent and crystal momenta are no longer defined?
 And how do we understand the physics of topological phase transitions driven by disorder?
 These are examples of questions are central to our recent work in the field.

-Blueprints for topological quantum information
+Blueprints for quantum information devices:

 We will soon see the realization of novel quantum bits based on the Majorana fermion state.
 This opens exciting perspectives for the design of powerful architectures for quantum information processing.
 Our group is working along various directions towards this long term goal.
 This includes the proposal of efficient diagnostics probing the basic functionality of Majorana qubits.
 And the design of advanced architectures linking multiple qubits into stabilizer codes or quantum simulators.